Thika Tenancy in West Bengal: Current Status and Legal Development

 Vesting of Thika Land

-Under Section 5 of the 1981 Act, lands comprised in ‘thika’ tenancies and other lands held under any person in perpetuity, or under registered lease for a period of not less than 12 years or held in monthly and periodical tenancies for being used and occupied as khatals, along with easements, customary rights, common facilities and such other things in such ‘thika’ tenancies and khatals, attached to or used in connection with such ‘thika’ tenancies and khatals, and the right, title and interest of landlords in such lands were to vest in the State free from all encumbrances, with effect from the date of commencement of the 1981 Act.
+Under Section 5 of the 1981 Act, lands comprised in ‘Thika’ Tenancies, together with certain other categories of land, vested absolutely in the State Government free from all encumbrances from the date of commencement of the Act.
+The provision covered lands held under any person in perpetuity, lands held under registered leases for a period of not less than twelve years, and lands held in monthly or periodical tenancies for use as Khatals.
+The vesting further included easements, customary rights, common facilities, and all benefits attached to or enjoyed in connection with such Thika lands and Khatals.
+Consequently, the right, title, and interest previously held by landlords in respect of such lands stood transferred to and vested in the State.

 Status of Rayat